Nikolay Antoshkin

 Nikolay Timofeyevich Antoshkin (Николай Тимофеевич Антошкин; 19 December 1942 – 17 January 2021) was a Mokshan Russian Air Force colonel general, Hero of the Soviet Union and politician.
 Born in 1942 in Bashkortostan, Antoshkin was drafted into the Soviet Army in August 1961.
 After graduating from military aviation school, he served with reconnaissance aviation units.
 He became commander of the Air Force of the 20th Guards Army in May 1980.
 After graduation from the Military Academy of the General Staff, Antoshkin became commander of the Air Force and deputy commander of the Central Group of Forces.

-In March 1985, he became chief of staff of the Air Force of the Kyiv Military District.
+In March 1985, he became chief of staff of the Air Forces of the Kyiv Military District.
 In this role, he supervised the initial Chernobyl helicopter cleanup operations.
 For his actions, Antoshkin was awarded the title Hero of the Soviet Union.
 He later commanded the Air Forces of the Central Asian Military District and Moscow Military District.
 Between 1993 and 1997 Antoshkin led Russian Air Force Frontal Aviation.
 In 1997 he became head of Air Force combat training and retired a year later.
 Antoshkin was elected a deputy of the State Duma in 2014.
 He was affiliated with United Russia.